- 9 hrs ago Malala Yousafzai Writes Open Letter To Taliban Urging To Reopen Schools For Girls In Afghanistan

 Story Of Goddess Sita And Trijata

 Though Trijata was an alliance of Ravana, she was a true friend of Goddess Sita.
 When Ravana kidnapped Goddess Sita and kept her in his Ashok Vatika (his Royal Garden), he appointed Triijata to keep an eye on Sita.
-However, Trijata went on to have a cordial relationship with Goddess Sita and she cared for her.
+However, Trijata went on to have a cordial relationship with Goddess Sita and cared for her.
 Trijata also tried to provide comfort to Goddess Sita by bringing her the news of Lord Rama's arrival.
 She kept Goddess Sita informed by the news going outside the Ashok Vatika.
 After Goddess Sita returned to Ayodhya with Lord Rama and Lakshman, Trijata was rewarded and given honorary status.

 These iconic stories of true friendship in Indian mythology teach us selfless lessons of love, care and support.
 And above all it tells us why friends are important in our lives.